-The best treatment of sore nipples is prevention.
-The best prevention is getting the baby to latch on properly from the first day.
+The best treatment of sore nipples is, as with all breastfeeding problems, prevention.
+The best prevention is getting the baby to latch on well from the first day.
 Mother and baby skin to skin contact immediately after birth for at least the first hour or two will frequently result in a baby latching on all by himself with a good latch.
 See the information sheets Breastfeeding—Starting Out Right and The Importance of Skin to Skin Contact.

 Good positioning facilitates a good latch.
 A lot of what follows under latching comes automatically if the baby is well positioned in the first place.

 At first, it may be easiest for many mothers to use the cross cradle hold to position your baby for latching on.

 To feed your baby on the right breast, hold your baby with your left arm, pushing in the baby’s bottom with the side of your forearm so that your hand turns palm upwards (towards the ceiling).
 This will help you support his body more easily as the baby’s weight is on your forearm rather than your wrist or hand.

 Your hand will be palm up under the baby’s face (not shoulder or under his neck).
 The web between your thumb and index finger should be behind the nape of his neck (not behind his head).
 The baby will be almost horizontal across your body, with his head slight tilted backward, and should be turned so that his chest, belly and thighs are against you with a slight tilt upwards so the baby can look at you.
 Hold the breast with your right hand, with the thumb on top and the other fingers underneath, fairly far back from the nipple and areola.

 The baby should be approaching the breast with the head just slightly tilted backwards.
 The nipple then automatically points to the roof of the baby’s mouth.

 In the this photos, the latch on the left is